 - Drink clean and safe water – Buy a device like Steripen and use it on tap water to ensure clean drinking water.
 This way you can decrease your plastic footprint too and save up money which would have otherwise gone to buying packaged drinking water.

-- Carry essential tablets like paracetamol for keeping fever symptoms at bay until you can go see a doctor and also take rehydration salts to restore electrolytes in case of dehydration from diarrhea.
+- Carry essential tablets like paracetamol for keeping fever symptoms at bay until you can go see a doctor and also take rehydration salts to restore electrolytes in case of dehydration from diarrhoea.
 Remember these are just temporary remedies and you must always go to a doctor at once to get your illness checked.

 6. Buy an Indian sim card and a pair of flip flops